Aryhith/vrcWorldOwnerBeacons/README.md

 # vrcWorldOwnerBeacons
-Forked from Zelozoics Beacon script after some major updates.
+Forked from Zealozoics Beacon script after some major updates.
 Thanks Fairly, Zel, and Squirrelo for help with this!
 Also some basic starting code with Vowgans new tutorial on string loading for admins, that helped a lot.

 A Beacon system for use in VRChat worlds to label World Owners, Masters and Admins